Steven Ray Tickle

 He was arrested for public intoxication in March 2013.

 In 2015 Tickle was arrested again for the possession of a sawed-off shotgun.
 He was convicted on February 1, 2016.
 Tickle was given a three-year suspended penitentiary sentence on March 24, 2016.
 He was arrested again for a probation violation and sentenced to serve 5 months on September 15, 2016.

 Recently, Tickle was driving on a suspended license and had a car accident.

-The judge decided to throw him in jail for the remainder of his 18 months of probation yet to completed.
+The judge decided to sentence him to jail for the remainder of his 18 months of probation yet to completed.

-In 2019, Tickle married bail bondswoman Carol Ann, who he claimed had “pursued [him] for 6 years until [he] relented and went out with her”, in a moonshine-themed wedding.
+In 2019, Tickle married bail bondswoman Carol Ann, who he claimed had “pursued [him] for 6 years until [he] relented and went out with her,” in a moonshine-themed wedding.